 Zeke is a sloop, which means it has one mast in the middle of the boat, with the mainsail attached to the back of it, and a boom along the bottom of the sail.
 There's also another sail in front of the mast, called the jib, which rolls up around a rigid wire, the forestay, which goes from the top of the mast to the bow.
 The main and jib halyards raise and lower the mainsail and jib respectively, and the main sheet and port and starboard jib sheets alter the angles of the mainsail and jib.
-The boom vang pulls the boom down, the topping lift lifts the boom up, the preventer stops the boom from swinging from side to side, and you now know enough to blag your way through a crew position on a yacht.
+The boom vang pulls the boom down, the topping lift lifts the boom up, the preventer stops the boom from swinging from side to side... and now you know enough to blag your way through a crew position on a yacht.
 All you have to perfect now is the 'blurrghhh' sound that marks the graduation from landlubber to seasick mariner, and you're sorted.

 Though if you can remember all that when the sea's pitching at 45° and the sea is breaking over your head, you're doing better than I ever did...